ebuyco/frontend-assessment/exercise1/Readme.md

 To run a local development copy of frontend-assessment make a local clone of [https://github.com/ebuyco/frontend-assessment/](https://github.com/ebuyco/frontend-assessment/) then...

 # Installation Instructions
-In the repo on the exercises1 and Exercise2 folder .
+In the repo on the exercise1 folder .
 To start the application, all you need to do is run the following commands on your terminal copy then paste.

 ```
 npm install